jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Proteus
 *Set: The Omegas*

 Proteus is technically a Supporting Character but he doesn't want to actually be in play.
 He prefers to have a physical host.
 If he would be recruited, you'll remove him from the game instead and choose a face-up character on your side to be his Host.
-If you don't have a face-up character, Proteus
+If you don't have a face-up character, Proteus will still be removed from the game.
+When his Host gets stunned or leaves play Proteus will no longer have a Host, but he does remain removed from the game.

+If Proteus would appear any other way except by being recruited, he will be stunned and KO'd because he has zero DEF.

 ^(Source: Rule insert)